Best Self-Monitored Home Security System

 Ring Alarm has a strong selection of sensors and other equipment.
 Its starter kit selection is gigantic—with many combinations of sensors, cameras, and Amazon Echos.
 Unless you have a studio apartment, we recommend skipping the cheapest starter package (5-Piece) since it comes with only a single motion sensor and entry sensor.

-Overall, Ring Alarm is the best self-monitored home security system with cameras, wired sensors, and Amazon Alexa smart devices.
+Overall, Ring Alarm is the best self-monitored security system with cameras, wired sensors, and Amazon Alexa smart devices.
 Between the system and cameras, it's one of the most expensive options in our top five, but it's probably worth the higher costs for most folks.
 Check out our full Ring Alarm review to see how this system stands out beyond self-monitoring.

-Video: Learn more about Ring's security system
+Video: Learn more about Ring's home security systems

 Play Video